Our

 around it.
 We believed using stop motion was another way of keeping the

-videointeresting and would challenge us
+video interesting and would challenge us

 to use more skills.
 As the song uses only one instruments it gives a simplistic